 Dubai is the second largest emirate, with over 3.33 million residents.
 It is a land of dreams and fantasies where visitors come to experience nothing but the absolute best.
 The city strives to excel and constantly challenges itself to become bigger and better than before.
 On one end you get to see the groundbreaking skyscrapers such as the Burj Khalifa, Dubai Frame, and the Burj Al Arab.
 On the other end, the city will not fail to capture your attention through its natural beauty with places like Zabeel Park and the Miracle Garden Dubai which incorporates over 100 million plants along with housing the Dubai Butterfly Garden that features 15,000 of them.

-At Dubai Butterfly Garden, you will get to experience a whole new level of paradise as you make your way to witness the fluttering butterflies.
+Experience a whole new level of paradise as you make your way to witness the fluttering butterflies.
 It is located in an indoor setting, where guests can gain access through various domes to discover close to 50 species, each with its unique shape, colour, and features.
 Through the Butterfly Museum and Educational Area located within the venue, visitors can now gain an in-depth understanding of the advancement of butterflies at each stage, making it the best place to visit with kids.

 Dubai's winter season, which is between November to March, would be the ideal time to plan your visit to the venue.
 It is highly recommended to arrive early mornings or late evenings to avoid a large crowd, enabling you to spend more time with your family and friends at the park.